 Using Gadget cut at least half of my development time.
 The platform gave us most of the complicated parts of the project for free, and with no coding required.
 We spent our time writing the few code files that specified the actual business logic of the app.

-Malaysia’s first-ever Shopify Plus agency, Meekco, uses Gadget to enable major South East Asian brands to do regional cross-border expansion in weeks, and at a fraction of the cost it would take them historically.
-This has empowered more brands to test market expansion in a low-cost, low-risk way, and allowed Meekco to offer their clients a novel internationalization strategy, and expand their revenue streams.
+Meekco, Malaysia’s first-ever Shopify Plus agency, is using Gadget to completely change the way that South East Asian brands do regional cross-border expansion.
+At a fraction of the time and cost it would have taken them historically, Meeko can now offer their clients a more affordable, low-risk solution to test market expansion into international markets and expand their revenue streams.

-Upon discovering Gadget, they found that they could quickly build an inventory syncing app, by leveraging the platform’s Shopify Connection and other built-in capabilities.
-Their development team was able to successfully complete the project in less than half the time a project like this would normally take, saving the firm tens of thousands of dollars in development costs.
-The inventory syncing app is now a core part of Meekco’s offering and how they pitch their capabilities to prospective clients that are considering their services.
+Upon discovering Gadget, the team was able to build an inventory syncing app in less than half the previously estimated time by leveraging the platform’s Shopify Connection and other built-in capabilities, saving the firm tens of thousands of dollars in development costs.
+The inventory syncing app is now a core part of Meekco’s offering, and it is now how they pitch their capabilities to prospective clients that are considering their services.

 As a growth agency, Meekco helps Shopify Plus brands identify, deploy and scale successful marketing strategies that help their clients increase sales.
 To satisfy this need, they offer their customers a set of services ranging from brand positioning, to paid ad spend, to social media marketing, and more.
 However, through experiences gained from years of serving the region’s largest online retailers, Meekco has identified cross-border sales to be one of the most viable, and untapped, growth opportunities for brands in South East Asia.
 By going international within the region, brands are able to offer their products to a much larger audience, and keep costs low by using a single inventory source.